patchgirl/patchgirl.github.io/about.md

 permalink: /about/
 ---

-## The project
+# The project

-Patchgirl is a web based rest client.
-It was built from scratch only with functional programming languages/tools/libraries :heart:

-## The purpose
-- To learn and improve my skills :heavy_check_mark:
-- Show and promote FP :heavy_check_mark:
-- Create a web rest client :heavy_check_mark:

-## The blog
-- Feedbacks on this project :exclamation:
-- Technical tips/guide/howto :mag:
+Patchgirl is a web app to make QA easier for developpers.
+It allows a web developper to create reproducible test scenarios by combining requests (HTTP, SQL,...)

-## Me
+# Me

-I'm a french software engineer.
+I'm a French software engineer.
 I'm fascinated by functional programming and love writing tools for developers.<br/>
 You can find me on [twitter](https://twitter.com/Matsumonkie), [linkedin](https://www.linkedin.com/in/iorimatsuhara/), [github](https://github.com/matsumonkie/).